Family Law: WA de facto couples to split their super upon a relationship breakdown

 As it stands, de facto couples in WA are at a disadvantage compared with the rest of the country because their superannuation is not included in their asset pool and thus cannot be split following a separation.
 The proposed change will enable West Australians in a de facto relationship, of which there are roughly 200,000 (as of 2016) to fall under the rules of the Family Law Act 1975, which will in turn bring them into line with the rest of Australia.

 If you or someone you know is going through a separation, please do not hesitate to contact Lynn & Brown Lawyers.
-Our friendly and highly skilled staff will be happy to assist you.
+Our friendly and highly skilled staff of family lawyers will be happy to assist you.

 About the authors: